 Last year, I had to change my company’s vacation policy because one of our employees lives in Portland, Oregon.
 That city requires a certain amount of unused vacation time to roll over each year, and my “use it or lose it” policy suddenly became illegal and had to be changed.
 Things like this pop up all the time when you have staff spread out over several states, and although it’s annoying to stay on top of all of the rules it still feels like a small price to pay for what I get in return.

 All of TCF’s employees are based in the US, except when we travel abroad, but you can save even more on labor if you’re willing to hire people living in other countries.
-I haven’t outsourced to India, but I do outsource to Indiana – and from what I’ve seen those people know a thing or two about work ethic.

 Aside from the cost advantage of being able to hire anyone anywhere, the talent pool becomes exponentially greater as well.
 If I were limited to hiring people who could commute to and from an office in, say, Pittsburgh, I wouldn’t be able to hire somebody in Colorado who has more experience and better ideas.
 In this fictitious scenario, I want the person in Colorado on my team – so do my employees and clients.